When you design a product, do you choose to design a product full of features or the one that can solve the problems of its users?

 Pay attention to the way the data is presented.
-The size of fonts, icons, and so on is not just an appealing UI, it is a part of UX that makes the user experience more simple and intuitive.
+The right use of size of fonts, icons, and other design principles is not just an appealing UI, it is a part of UX that makes the user experience more simple and intuitive.

 Another user-friendly feature is that when you scroll down the page to see more characteristics, the names of three models remain at the top so that the user won’t get confused.

 The design makes the Compare iPhone Models tool helpful and easy to use.

 PayPal is a popular online payment system founded in 1999.
 After its redesign in 2014, it provides a simple mobile application experience to users all over the globe.

 The first screen the user sees as they log in is a summary of their account.
 The most important data for users (available balance) is clearly visible, secondary info does not disturb the user.

 Then, you can check the list of latest operations that are located in the block that the user can scroll.
 This way they saved the space on the first screen to provide a better user experience.

 Next, let's have a look at the tab bar.